muhkuh-sys/taglist_editor/doc/readme.txt

 - the tag list does not contain the end marker

-The editor will open a file and display a warning if:
+The editor will accept a file and display a warning if:
 - the file type as indicated by the magic cookie at the start of the file is not a known type (NXF/NXO/NXD/NXL/NXB)
 - any of the checksums in the boot header/common header are incorrect